Disney projects $200 million "John Carter" loss

 Even before the movie opened, Wall Street analysts had projected "John Carter" would lose tens of millions of dollars as industry tracking showed little interest in the film.

-"John Carter" opened on March 9 and took in about $30 million over its first three days at U.S. and Canadian theatres, finishing the weekend in second place behind family film "The Lorax."
+"John Carter" opened on March 9 and took in about $30 million over its first three days at U.S. and Canadian theaters, finishing the weekend in second place behind family film "The Lorax."

 (Reporting By Lisa Richwine; editing by Andre Grenon)